circlesland/circles-monorepo/packages/template-ui-library-package/README.md

 By default, importing components from this library will take the files under the ```src``` directory.
 For example, using ```import Counter from @circlesland/template-ui-library-package``` will import it from ```packages/template-ui-library-package```.

 # Testing
-Run `npm run test` in the app directory to run unit tests.
+Run `yarn test` in the app directory to run unit tests.
 Unit tests are written using `jest`.
-There is a sample test file under `/lib/Counter.test.ts` that you can use as a reference.
+There is a sample test file under `/src/Counter.test.ts` that you can use as a reference.

 # Build

-Run `npm run build` to build the package.
+Run `yarn build` to build the package.
 The binaries will be located in the `dist` directory after the build is finished.

 # Storybook